Appearance

 - Engineering simplicity (Stiletto) -- eliminate the failure mechanism during insertion

 Both are valid.
-But only one addresses the 90% mechanical failure pattern in MAUDE data.
+But only one addresses the 34.1% mechanical failure pattern in PowerGlide MAUDE data (n=132).
+And neither addresses the 30.3% manufacturing defect root cause.

 The incumbent.
 The device Stiletto must displace.